Rubber Molding: The Definitive Guide

 1. Material Hardness

 Unlike injection process molding, compression molding uses pressure on pre-forms to force them into the mold cavities.
 Harder uncured rubber requires significantly higher pressure to shape.
-Hence, this process is generally limited to medium hardness materials.
+Hence, this process is generally limited to hard materials.

 1. Product Size